 46:30 – Schwartzman answers a question concerning the demography of bloggers: “You would think ‘oh it's just going to be tech geeks,' it's really not…”

-49:58 – Schwartzman introduces his discussion on podcasts: “A podcast is an mp3 file…that’s distributed over an RSS feed.”
+49:58 – Schwartzman discusses podcasts: “A podcast is an mp3 file…that's distributed over an RSS feed.”

 50:50 – Schwartzman explains how to access podcasts.